webplatform/docs/apis/file/Blob/slice/index.md

 |Name=start
 |Data type=Number
 |Description=The optional start parameter is a value for the start point of a slice call, and is treated as a byte-order position, with position 0 representing the first byte.
 If start is negative, it is treated as length + start, where length is the length of the file (this allows byte selection starting from the end of the file).

+If you specify a value for start that is larger than the size of the source Blob, the returned Blob has size 0 and contains no data.
 |Optional=Yes
 }}{{Method Parameter
 |Name=end